atet/raspberrypi/README.md

 ```

 3. Start server
-   * The server hosts a persistent, shared world for users (clients) to connect to and play
+   * The server program hosts a persistent, shared world for users (clients) to connect to and play together
    * Remember the IP address for the Pi, this IP is the address that clients will connect to within your local area network (LAN)
-   * Once you run the line below, the server display any output as events happen in the game world (players connecting, logging out, etc.)
+   * Once you run the line below, the server program will start displaying events as they happen in the game world (players connecting, logging out, etc.)
-      * You can stop the server by pressing `CTRL+C`

 ```
 $ python server.py
 ```

+After you are done with this tutorial, you can shut down the server program by pressing `CTRL+C` or continue to have the server program run as long as you want to play on it

 [Back to Top](#table-of-contents)